13 tips for picking the right IT support provider

 - Managed service support

-Be wary of company who claims to “support everything” without actually going into any detail of what is included.
-Too often companies think they are getting complete cover, only to discover they can only log a certain amount of support tickets a month or there’s an extra charge for certain services.
-It is better to be clear from the outset on exactly what level of support you would be getting, rather than potentially getting tied into an unsuitable contract.
-If it turns out what you were considering isn’t quite right you can always ask the company whether they offer different levels of support.
+Be wary of a company that claims to “support everything” without actually going into any detail about what is included.
+Too often companies think they have complete cover, but discover they can only log a set amount of support tickets a month or there’s an extra charge for certain services.
+It is better to be clear from the outset on exactly what level of support you would be getting.
+Otherwise, you risk getting tied into an unsuitable contract.
+If it turns out what you were considering isn’t quite right you can always ask whether there are different levels of support.

-If there are any services which are not included in the support contract, ask about their ad-hoc or hourly pricing.
+If there are any services that are not included in the support contract, ask about their ad-hoc or hourly pricing.

 It is also important to differentiate between response and resolution times.
-If your company just gives you a figure of two hours, ask them to clarify if this means they will respond to you within two hours or they will resolve your issue within two hours.
+If your company just says two hours, ask them to clarify if this means they will respond to you within two hours or they will resolve your issue within two hours.

 If a company guarantees they will resolve an issue in a certain time period, be cautious.
-Of course you should expect a target timeframe, but how can they can guarantee a specific issue will be fixed in, say, four hours?
+Of course, you should expect a target timeframe, but how can they guarantee when a specific issue will be fixed?
 It can sometimes take longer than expected to get to the root cause of the problem.

 Prevention is better than cure.
 You want a company who offers 24×7 monitoring and is proactive in their approach, taking action to prevent problems which would cause major disruption to your business.

-- Will be get a dedicated account manager?
+8. Will we get a dedicated account manager?

-It’s helpful to have a single point of contact at your IT support company, who you can build a long term relationship with.
-They will get to know your business and plans for the future, to ensure IT aligns to your goals.
+It’s helpful to have a single point of contact at your IT support company, with who you can build a long-term relationship with.
+They will get to know your business and plans for the future, to ensure IT aligns with your goals.
 It is reasonable to expect one or two dedicated contacts you can deal with.

 It would be unreasonable to expect to only work with one engineer.
-All technical staff will have different levels of experience and expertise, therefore it makes sense for an IT support company to assign the engineer who is best suited to the task at hand.
+All technical staff will have different areas of expertise, therefore it makes sense for an IT support provider to assign the best-suited engineer.

 It’s not necessarily a problem if a company works with specific manufacturers, but watch out for those who put their vendor relationship above your business needs.
-If your IT support company has a vendor-agnostic approach it means they will simply focus on finding the best solution or product for your requirements, rather than where or who it comes from.
+If your provider is vendor-agnostic they will focus on finding the best solution for your requirements, rather than where it comes from.

-Terms vary depending on the IT support company, but ad-hoc or pay-as-you-go work typically comes with 15 to 30 day payment terms.
+Terms vary depending on the IT support company.
+Ad-hoc or pay-as-you-go work typically comes with 15 to 30-day payment terms.
 Contracted work depends on your company’s terms.
 This can be billed monthly, quarterly or annually, and is usually payable in advance.

 IT problems are frustrating, so you want to make sure it’s easy to contact the company.
-Ask if your company has a dedicated number, an online support request system or an email address that goes straight to the service desk.
+Ask if your company has a dedicated number, an online support request system or a direct email address.
 If your contract includes 24x7x365 support, ask how you would contact the service desk out of hours.

-Does your IT support company operate a call centre where someone simply takes the details of your problem and passes it on to someone?
+Does your IT support company operate a call centre where someone simply takes your details and passes it on?
 Or can you reach the service desk directly?
 There may be occasions where it’s necessary for your problem to be escalated to a second or third tier of support, but it can be frustrating if you can’t at least speak to someone technical directly in the first place.

-This list is by no means exhaustive, but it will provide you with a good foundation when you start interviewing the company who may become your IT support provider.
+This list is by no means exhaustive, but it will provide you with a good foundation when you start interviewing the company that may become your IT support provider.